Skip to content

 Fields

-• fixed: Boolean indicating whether the algorithm is fixed (does not update with new weights) or variable (updates with new weights).
+• fixed: Whether the estimator is fixed and does not update with new weights.

 julia